-I would like you to see my car as a learning environment and every mistake as a learning opportunity.
+I would like you to see my Instruction vehicle as a learning environment and every mistake as a learning opportunity.

-Those smiling people pictured at the top of the home page were all taught slightly differently.
+Those smiling people pictured above were all taught slightly differently.
 How could they not be?
 They all have different personalities and varying levels of confidence and ability.

 One method of teaching definitely

 Sometimes comments/advice can be given on the move.
 Whenever necessary we will park up and discuss necessary points.

 Some pupils learn perfectly well through verbal communication while others find that further explanation is required.
 Diagrams can be helpful for some and I am regularly seen swapping places with pupils to provide a short demonstration drive.